ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 * add the name
 * done :D

-Note: The added name of course doesn't have to be a table name, but it usually is.
+>NOTE: The added name of course doesn't have to be a table name, but it usually is.

 So we can see that `find_table_refs` will tell us the kind of thing it found and the name of the thing.